 Hartington is situated at the northern end of Dovedale, Hartington village is possibly one of the prettiest villages in the County .
 It has lots of historical importance for ancient rural life and the impressive stone cottages and houses around the village square tell the tale of its importance and wealth.
 Many ancient routes and track ways still meet in the village so its a great place for walkers and cyclists to base themselves for exploring the northern parts of Dovedale, the Upper Dove Valley and beyond.

 Alstonefield is a small picturesque village in the White Peak area of the Peak District National Park and lies on the borders of Staffordshire and Derbyshire.
 The main part of the village is set around the lovely village green with The George Hotel.
 Alstonefield lends itself to any walker or cyclists looking to explore this beautiful part of the Peak District.
 The absolute jewel in Alstonefields crown has to be The George, this pub serves excellent food and ales and is an absolute must for any foodies visiting the area.

 Tissington is arguably one of the most picturesque villages in Derbyshire.
-Famed for being the birth place of the ancient tradition of Wells Dressing Tissington welcomes thousands of visitors each May to experience this ancient tradition as it dresses the six wells in the village with elaborate displays made from natural materials to honour God for the gift of water.
-Walkers and cyclists on the Tissington Trail will pass through this village too as Trail runs through the village offering a place to picnic and park cars.
-The imposing Jacboean Hall in the middle of the village opens it doors to the public at certain times of the year and the village has a lovely array of shops, cafes and tea rooms.
+Famed for being the birth place of the ancient tradition of Well Dressing, Tissington welcomes thousands of visitors each May to experience this ancient tradition as it dresses the six wells in the village with elaborate displays made from natural materials to honour God for the gift of water.
+Walkers and cyclists on the Tissington Trail will pass through this village too as the trail runs through the village offering a place to picnic.
+The imposing Jacobean Hall in the middle of the village opens its doors to the public at certain times of the year and the village has a lovely array of shops, cafes and tea rooms.